 Please make a copy for your records if sending by mail.

-If you visit a medical provider (doctor, hospital, clinic, etc) that is not in the First Health PPO network, you may be required to pay for these services yourself.
+If you visit a medical provider (doctor, hospital, clinic, etc) that is not in the Aetna network, you may be required to pay for these services yourself.
 If so, please specifically request an itemized bill from the medical provider to submit to your insurance.
 The itemized bill includes diagnosis and procedure codes necessary to process a claim.
 This type of bill is standard in medical billing in the United States.
-Once you have this, a claim form can be completed and submitted to CISI.
+Once you have this, a claim form (PDF) can be completed and submitted to CISI.

 If you are being treated for an illness or injury which would otherwise be covered under your CISI policy, your physician prescribed medication would also be covered.
 All prescription medications must be paid by you to the pharmacy at the point of purchase.
 You are encouraged to download the Prescription Rx Card.

-A claim for reimbursement can be made by submitting the prescription receipt and a completed claim form.
+A claim for reimbursement can be made by submitting the prescription receipt and a completed claim form (PDF).
 The prescription receipt is normally stapled to the outside of the pharmacy bag and includes your name, your physician’s name, the name of the medication, the dosage and the amount charged.
 Cash register receipts will not be considered for reimbursement.
 Once you have this, a claim form can be completed and submitted to CISI.

-A claim form should be completed.
+A claim form (PDF) should be completed.
 Please be sure to include a brief description of the accident or illness that treatment was received for.
 The claim form will need to be submitted with any itemized bills that you have.

 Complete and sign the medical claim form, indicating whether the Doctor/Hospital has been paid.